citrusframework/citrus/CONTRIBUTING.md

 >**Important Note**: If you'd like to contribute a bug fix, please ensure to branch from `v2.7-bugfix` instead of master.

-We also always high appreciate contributions to milestones and we love to work closely with the community.
+We also highly appreciate contributions to milestones and we love to work closely with the community.
 So if you'd like to work on an issue that is scheduled for a release, please make sure to stay in close contact with the maintainers and make sure that it's possible for you to propose a [pull request](#pull-requests) before the planned release date of the milestone, if specified.